Construction event ‘lays foundation’ for industry success

 Carl Shaw, head of department for construction at Tameside College, gave employers key information about why it is a good opportunity for them to support the scheme: “Events such as this today are reliant on employer support and I would like to thank those here today, for working with us.
 It is important to do all we can to support students with work placements and routes into apprenticeships.
 Together we can ensure students with professional skills progress into these future vacancies.”

-Tameside College will open its brand new £10 construction skills centre in 2021, to meet demand for skilled employees in the industry.
+Tameside College will open its brand new £10 million construction skills centre in 2021, to meet demand for skilled employees in the industry.
 With continued growth in the sector and an increasing number of employees retiring, the UK construction industry needs to attract 43,000 new recruits every year, for the next five years to fill these gaps.

 If you’d like to find out more about full time or apprenticeship courses at Tameside College, call 0161 908 6600.